CMPSC-102-Allegheny-College-Spring-2024/activity02-meghanwolfarth/writing/reflection.md

 ### Why is it not feasible to perform the computation `2**2**100`?

-Provide a one-paragraph response to this question.
 The number is too large for the program to calculate, so it is unable to provide an answer.

 ### What is the value of `1/3` according to the Python language?
 Why?

-Provide a one-paragraph response to this question.
 The value of 1/3 is 0.3333333333333333.
 Python divides 1 by 3 and gets a repeating decimal, which it stops after a certain point because it cannot get a perfectly accurate answer.

 ### Why is the value of `.33333 + .33333 + .33333 == 1` equal to `False`?

-Provide a one-paragraph response to this question.
 The value is false because Python does not think that the resulting value is close enough to 1 for it to be considered equal to 1.

-(Did you remember to add your name?!)